-Jennifer Dotson (left) interviewed Caroline Johnson on July 17 for a TV show based in Highland Park called, "Poetry Today."
+Jennifer Dotson (left) interviewed Caroline Johnson on July 17, 2018 for a TV show based in Highland Park called, "Poetry Today."
 Among other things they discussed her new book, The Caregiver.
-The 30-minute show will be released on local access TV August 1, 2018, and will also be available on this website.
+The 30-minute show is available on local access TV.

 The Poetry of Caregiving